 That depends on the particular circumstances associated with your piece of equipment.

-We focus on broken and often ‘unrepairable’ hi-fi equipment and fix almost all of it.
-This is significant, because:
+We focus on complex, no longer supported and often ‘unrepairable’ hi-fi equipment and fix almost all of it.
+This is really important because:

-- Repairing this type of equipment requires a fault-focussed component-level approach that many don’t offer
+• It requires a technically-focussed component-level approach many don’t or can’t offer

-Think about it this way: if repairs like this were easy, there’d be no demand for our services, yet we are almost always fully booked, without advertising.
-Naturally, there will always be circumstances where repairs aren’t viable, or even possible within sensible limits.
-There are also intermittent faults that may be challenging to isolate and completely resolve.
-These considerations are part and parcel of working with complex, older anything, but especially electronics.
+Think of it this way: if these sorts of repairs were easy, there’d be no demand for our services, yet we are almost always fully booked, without advertising.
+There will always be circumstances where repairs aren’t viable, or possible within sensible bounds.
+There are intermittent faults that may be challenging to isolate and completely resolve.
+These considerations are part of working with older electronic equipment.

 Viability